-Each year approximately 8 million tonnes of plastic is dumped into the worlds oceans, and around 60% of this is apparently down to 5 countries in Asia (Vietnam, China, Thailand, Indonesia and the Phillipines).
-Now, this is not to say that they waste more per person than western countries.
+Each year approximately 8 million tonnes of plastic is dumped into the world's oceans, and around 60% of this is apparently down to 5 countries in Asia (Vietnam, China, Thailand, Indonesia and the Philippines).
+Now, this is not to say that they waste more per person than in western countries.
 They don’t (it’s far less), but the main problem here is that the waste management infrastructure of these countries cannot keep up with the rapid development and subsequent increase in plastic usage.
-They also have large coast lines so plastic waste usually doesn’t need to travel far to reach the sea.
-Subsequently, as part of our support towards the Phangan Plastic Project we set up a Gofundmepage to help support them as much as possible.
+They also have large coastlines so plastic waste usually doesn’t need to travel far to reach the sea.
+Subsequently, as part of our support towards the Phangan Plastic Project, we set up a Gofundmepage to help support them as much as possible.

 "Over 1 million marine creatures, birds and other animals die each year from plastic trash"

 Dolphins, seals, turtles, whales & fish eat them it which causes internal blockage & starvation and can get caught up in or cut by nets and lines.